Emily Hoskins

 Emily Hoskins is an American wheelchair basketball player.
 As a member of the United States women's national wheelchair basketball team, she has won two gold medals at the Summer Paralympic Games.

 Early life

 Hoskins was born in 1983 in Streator, Illinois to parents Greg and Linda.
 Her father Greg was the advertising manager at The Times-Press and general manager at papers in West Frankfort and Marion, Illinois.
-Hoskins was born with neuroblastoma, which eroded into her spinal cord and permanently damaged the nerves in her legs.
+Hoskins was born with Neuroblastoma, which merged into her spinal cord and permanently damaged the nerves in her legs.